aws-quickstart/cdk-eks-blueprints/docs/addons/cert-manager.md

 ## Configuration Options

-- `version`: Version fo the Helm Chart to be used to install cert-manager
 - `installCRDs`: (boolean) To automatically install and manage the CRDs as part of your Helm release,
 - `createNamespace`: (boolean) If you want CDK to create the namespace for you
 - `values`: Arbitrary values to pass to the chart.
-Refer to the cert-manager [Helm Chart documentation](https://artifacthub.io/packages/helm/cert-manager/cert-manager) for additional details
+Refer to the cert-manager [Helm Chart documentation](https://artifacthub.io/packages/helm/cert-manager/cert-manager) for additional details.
+It also supports all standard helm configuration options ( for Eg: https://github.com/aws-quickstart/cdk-eks-blueprints/blob/main/docs/addons/index.md#standard-helm-add-on-configuration-options)

 ## cert-manager compatibility with EKS and Fargate
 Please refer to the cert-manager compatibility and open issues with EKS and Fargate